hardbobby/custombindingadapter/README.md

 # Custom Binding Adapter with RecyclerView
-RecyclerView Adapter using custom databinding
+RecyclerView Adapter using custom databinding for Android Java